openstack/ceilometer/doc/source/measurements.rst

 At present, most of the Nova meters will only work with libvirt front-end hypervisors while test coverage was mostly done based on KVM.
-Contributors are welcome to implement other virtualization backends’ meters or complete the existing ones.
+Contributors are welcome to implement other virtualization backends' meters or complete the existing ones.

 Network (Neutron)